 The Group elected to present in other comprehensive income for the fair value changes of all its equity investments previously classified as available-for-sale.
 These investments are not held for trading and not expected to be sold in the foreseeable future.
 At the date of initial application of IFRS 9, US\$21,823,000 were reclassified from available-for-sale investments to equity instruments at FVTOCI, of which US\$2,143,000 related to unquoted equity investments previously measured at cost less impairment under IAS 39.
-The fair value gains of US\$8,221,000 relating to those investments previously carried at fair value continued to accumulate in investment revaluation reserve.
+The fair value gains of US\$8,221,000 relating to those investments previously carried at fair value continued to accumulate in investments revaluation reserve.
 In addition, impairment losses previously recognised of US\$8,551,000 were transferred from retained profits to investment revaluation reserve as at January 1, 2018.
+FOR THE YEAR ENDED DECEMBER 31, 2018

-2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs") - continued
+2. APPLICATION OF NEW AND AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs") (Cont'd)